Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

   Criteria are not set in stone.
 Instances well-known for causing significant problems for many other instances, particularly for instances run by and for marginalized groups, may be added.

+All lists, just like all my content on seirdy.one, are CC-BY-SA licensed.
+Feel free to use them in your own projects accordingly.

 This post is an attempt to document how they are made, their differences, their intended use, and especially their caveats.
 It also contains a work-in-progress list of receipts for instances in FediNuke and my Tier-0.

 {{<toc>}}